karl-zylinski/odin-sokol-web/README.md

 > [!WARNING]
-> This repository is looking for a new maintainer.
-Do you want to do it?
-Send me an email: karl@zylinski.se or poke me on Discord: https://discord.gg/4FsHgtBmFK
->
-> Also, since the [hot reload repository](https://github.com/karl-zylinski/odin-sokol-hot-reload-template) also does web build, perhaps we should combine the two?
-I have these two separate repos because this one shows the "basic technique" of the web build without all the other noise.
-But perhaps its too much to maintain.
+> This repository has been archived.
+However, the [odin-sokol-hot-reload-template](https://github.com/karl-zylinski/odin-sokol-hot-reload-template) also does web builds.

 # Odin + Sokol on the web